"Is it powerful enough or is it too powerful?"

 The SPX3000 is surely one of the most versatile pressure washers I’ve tested.
 It can easily handle heavy-duty cleaning tasks while performing admirably for the finer touches.

-Now, the Karcher brand may not have a product lineup which is as versatile as Sun Joe’s, but, they sure do know a thing or two about manufacturing top-of-the-line pressure washers.
+Now, the Karcher brand may not have a product lineup as versatile as Sun Joe’s, but, they sure do know a thing or two about manufacturing top-of-the-line pressure washers.
 And the Karcher K5 sticks to that notion.

 It is a highly competent pressure washer, and it ranks second on my list for good reason.
 Now, it’s time to check out some of the standout features.